lishang-stats/csgc/README.md

 Finally, we make the csgc function compatible with other packages so that people can have easy access to these values.
-Before that, we will need the following packages: “ergm”, “blockmodels”, “greed” and “igraphdata”.
+Before that, we will need the following packages: “ergm”, “blockmodels” and “greed”.

 ``` r
 # install.packages(c("ergm", "blockmodels", "greed", "igraphdata"))